ScorpionFiko/utor-mod21-chal01-book-search-engine/README.md

     1. view your existing saved books; notice the red button at the bottom to "delete" book.
     2. for books that you don't want, click on the "delete" button.
 Deleting a book will only remove it from your listing; it will not remove it from google.
 4. Allow 2 hours pass by (max life of a token is 2 hours)
-    1. attempt to either access the ```/saved``` route or click on the "delete" button - you should be redirected to the main page and the login button will not be visible
+    1. attempt to either: access the ```/saved``` route, click on the "delete" button, or click on the "save book" button - you should be redirected to the main page and the login button will not be visible

 back to [Table of Contents](#table-of-contents)